Great Falls College MSU plan for CARES Act Student Emergency Funding (HEERF) Distribution

 *totals for all categories are cumulative

-For initial HEERF distribution for Spring 2020 semester, all eligible students were sent an application to confirm that they experienced technology expenses.
+For the initial HEERF distribution for Spring 2020 semester, all eligible students were sent an application to confirm that they experienced technology expenses.
 The students were able to indicate other expenses on the application survey form to request additional funding.
-Upon receipt of application, students were granted a flat amount up to $800.
-Student were required to request and explain further expenses to receive an amount above $800.
+Upon receipt of the application, students were granted a flat amount up to $800.
+Students were required to request and explain further expenses to receive an amount above $800.